AviWine/Sudoku-Solver/README.md

-# beginner-projects
+# Sudoku-Solver
-A project to learn the backtracking algorithm and creating a GUI
+A Python-based Sudoku solver that takes in a partially filled 9x9 grid and outputs a valid solution using backtracking.

+- Fast backtracking algorithm
+- Validates Sudoku grids